coworking: perception vs reality

 Based on industry research, most coworkers are in their mid twenties to late thirties, with an average age of 34.
 Two-thirds are men, one third are women.
 The same ratio of men to women is generally found in the wider entrepreneurial and small business statistics across Europe and the U.S. You will notice that most coworking spaces are relatively close to, if not in the centre, of the silicon district of a given major city.
 70% of these coworking members feel like they are part of a community.

 With more companies entering coworking spaces, the demand for desks is rapidly increasing.
-Ireland’s coworking scene is also growing with this appeal so with eager anticipation, 2017 is the year we open our first coworking spaces at Iconic Offices.
-Two premises located near Silicon Quay will span over 20,000 sq ft each and will both offer coworking membership as well as leasable office space, meeting rooms and onsite baristas and gym facilities.
-Both locations will open this Spring in the Silicon Dock area, surrounded by businesses giants such as Google, Airbnb, Facebook, Twitter, Stripe, Accenture, HSBC, Grant Thornton – the list goes on.
+Ireland’s coworking scene is also growing with this appeal so with eager anticipation, 2019 is the year we open our forth and fifth coworking spaces at Iconic Offices.
+Two premises, one located in Dublin 8 and the other on South Richmond Street.
+Both buildings offer coworking memberships, as well as leasable office space, meeting rooms and onsite cafés.

 The aim of coworking communities is to offer ergonomic spaces designed to benefit all members of businesses, encouraging these businesses to grow, thrive and reach their ultimate goals.
-Coworking in Dublin will be reinvented to offer all the expected facilities a coworking space has to offer, this includes rock star services for reasonable membership rates to cultivating practical networking and social events to successively embrace the Iconic coworking community.
-Estimated at 11,000 spaces strong end of 2016, projected to increase to over 12,000 by the end of 2017 with over 1 million members worldwide, we are super excited to be part of that rapidly growing number!
+Coworking in Dublin will be reinvented to offer all the expected facilities a coworking space has to offer, this includes five star services for reasonable membership rates to cultivating practical networking and social events to successively embrace the Iconic coworking community.